 When someone speaks of space, the area above our heads where the stars and planets sit, where are they talking about?
 Where exactly does space begin after someone leaves the surface of Earth?

 Space can be thought of as the point outside where the earth’s atmosphere ceases to be, and there is an actual definition where space begins.
-The Federation Aeronautique Internationale (FAI) and NASA define entering space at 100 km above sea level which is about 62 miles above the earth.
+The Federation Aeronautique Internationale (FAI) and NASA define entering space at 100 kilometers above sea level, which is 62 miles above the earth.
 This specific area is known as the Karman Line.

-Theodore von Karman, who was an aerospace engineer, calculated the 100 km mark to be the beginning of space.
-He found that at this point the atmosphere was so thin that for an aircraft to have enough lift it would need to be traveling faster than orbital velocity, which is the velocity that would keep an object in orbit.
+Theodore von Karman, who was an aerospace engineer, calculated the 100-kilometer mark to be the beginning of space.
+He found that at this point, the atmosphere was so thin that for an aircraft to have enough lift, it would need to be traveling faster than orbital velocity, which is the velocity that would keep an object in orbit.
 This line at 62 miles was later adopted by the FAI, which is the world governing body for air sports and records, and it became known as the Karman Line.

 But this line isn’t where the earth’s atmosphere actually ends.
-While the Karman Line sits in the bottom of the thermosphere, which extends to 375 miles above the earth, there is another larger layer that extends out to 6,213 miles called the exosphere.
-Because the atmosphere extends past the Karman Line, spacecraft and satellites have to readjust their orbit because of the friction they encounter with gas molecules in these outer reaches of the atmosphere.
+While the Karman Line sits in the bottom of the thermosphere, which extends to 375 miles (600 km) above the planet, there is another larger layer above it that extends about 6,200 miles (10,000 km) called the exosphere.
+Because the atmosphere extends past the Karman Line, spacecraft and satellites must readjust their orbit because of the friction they encounter with gas molecules in these outer reaches of the atmosphere.

 So, there are many ways you can define space, but it seems that if you happen to go as high as 50 miles above the earth, you should be awarded with being called an astronaut.